 Companies no longer need to rely on manual analysis for many of their costliest payments challenges.
 With AI-powered analytics evaluating transaction data or automating operations, card companies can optimize payments processing — from transaction decisioning to chargeback review and prevention.

-Similarly, financial institutions have been leveraging machine learning and AI to make better, data-driven decisions and manage risk faster.
-Combined with AI and LLM technologies, your teams can automate risk monitoring data along with other data sources from across lines of business.
+Similarly, financial institutions have been leveraging machine learning and AI to manage risk and make better, data-driven decisions.
+Teams can utilize AI and LLM technologies to automate risk monitoring data.

 Life sciences use cases